i-myk/cloudflow-revops-analysis/README.md

 Forecast ARR realization was low for several forecast categories.

-Commit ARR realization was only about **13%**, indicating that the forecast was overly optimistic relative to actual outcomes.
+Commit ARR realization was only about **13%**, suggesting that Commit opportunities were significantly overestimated relative to actual outcomes.

 ## Retention